 After taking a one-day bus trip, you might say that New York is just one city among many in the country.
 Sure, the city is a living grid system of skyscrapers, historic buildings, with islands of greenery filling in the gaps.
 Oh, and you can get your picture taken with Spider-Man at Times Square.
 Yes, Manhattan is just another city.

-It probably helps to navigate the immensity of Manhattan when you have a purpose.
+It probably helps to navigate the immensity of Manhattan when you have a Limo Find or a Taxi for your purpose.
 Whether you’re an entrepreneur looking to expand your horizons or want to break into acting, Manhattan is the place to be.
 Before you start looking up Manhattan homes for sale, here are four things you need to know about living in the city.

 Your Ride is Public Transit